The following questions and answers are targeted at the Harvard School of Engineering and FAS Division of Science communities.

 Will core facilities remain open?

-Like other research labs, core facilities are actively planning to ramp down their operations by close of business on Wednesday, March 18th.
-During this ramp-down period, most cores will not be accepting new projects and instruments may begin to be brought offline.
 Please check with the core directly regarding the status of your fee-for-service work and the availability of self-service equipment.
 If you have an instrument reservation that you do not plan on using, please remember to cancel it to avoid being billed.

 Will Research Computing resources still be available?